Bastrop County Complex Fire: Setting and environmental conditions

 Texas endured one of its worst droughts in recorded history throughout much of 2011.
 The drought began to materialize following a drier than average autumn and winter beginning in 2010, but it worsened to widespread and extreme levels after March 2011.
 The average precipitation total statewide was 0.29 in compared to the 1981–2010 average of 2.18 in in March, making it the state's driest March on record.
 The period from October 2010 to September 2011 was the driest 12-month period in Texas history, with the statewide average rainfall falling below the previous record set during the 1950s Texas drought by 2.35 in.
-Based on paleoclimate reconstructions, the summer of 2011 may have been the fourth driest summer in Texas since 996.
+Based on paleoclimate reconstructions, the summer of 2011 may have been the fourth-driest summer in Texas since 996.
 Temperatures during the summer of 2011 also rose to record highs, with statewide average temperatures from June through August 2011 eclipsing the previous record high by 2 °F; each of the three months was their respective warmest month on record.
-Additionally, the mean statewide temperature in those three months were the hottest summer months recorded in any U.S. state on record, topping the record heat set in Oklahoma during the Dust Bowl.
+Additionally, the mean statewide temperatures in those three months were the hottest summer months recorded in any U.S. state on record, topping the record heat set in Oklahoma during the Dust Bowl.

 The nearby Tropical Storm Lee induced strong northerly winds over Texas in early September 2011, producing conditions supportive of wildfire ignition and growth.

 Dry conditions perpetuated by the drought led to widespread die-offs of trees across central and eastern Texas by the early fall of 2011, and most forests throughout the state were exceptionally dry; 251 of the 254 counties in Texas had bans on outdoor burning in effect in September 2011.
 The moisture content of all vegetation types within Bastrop County diminished to record lows during the course of the drought, making them increasingly susceptible to combustion.
 According to the U.S. Drought Monitor, (Note: The U.S. Drought Monitor is a product developed jointly by the National Drought Mitigation Center, the U.S. Department of Agriculture, and the National Oceanic and Atmospheric Administration and documents the spatial extent and severity of drought conditions in the U.S.) the entirety of Bastrop County had remained in exceptional drought – the most severe drought conditions – since the week of May 10, 2011, and had been experiencing at least abnormally dry conditions since at least the week of October 26, 2010.
 Numerous wildfires occurred across Texas and adjoining states in 2011; more land area was burned in Texas and Oklahoma since official recordkeeping began in 2002.
 Between November 2010 and September 2011, Texas wildfires engulfed over 3.7 million acres (1.5 million hectares) of land; within the first week of September 2011, 135,000 acres (54,600 hectares) burned.